openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_collections.rst

       myCollection
       |-- persons
       |   `-- pv-jeltz.jsonld
-      |-- contactInformations
+      |-- organizations
-      |   `-- pv-jeltz_email.jsonld
+      |   `-- vcf-earth.jsonld
+      |-- organizationTypes
-      `-- locations
+      |   `-- organizational-unit.jsonld
+      |-- sovereignStates
-          `-- cottington-location.jsonld
+          `-- vogonsphere.jsonld

-The organization of files within the directory is flexible.
-Instances can be stored in a flat structure or grouped by schema type.

----

 Collection file
 ###############

-Alternatively, all instances of a collection can be stored in a single JSON-LD file using the ``"@graph"`` keyword.
+Alternatively, all instances of a collection can be stored in a single JSON-LD file.

-The ``"@graph"`` keyword defines a list of instances that together form the metadata graph.
-In this case, the ``"@context"`` can be defined once for all instances:
+In this case, the JSON-LD keyword ``"@graph"`` is used to define a list of objects that together form the metadata graph.

+Unlike a directory-based collection, where each file defines its own ``"@context"``, a collection file can define one common ``"@context"`` at the top level.
+This context then applies to all objects listed under ``"@graph"``.

 .. code-block:: json
    :caption: myCollection.jsonld